MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 ## Earcon
-It can be defined as structured sounds that serve as index for abstract messages.
+Earcons are structured sounds that serve as index for abstract messages.

 <figure align="middle">
 <audio controls>